Game-Theoretic Multiagent Reinforcement Learning: Deep Reinforcement Learning

-The need for an adaptive decision-making framework, together with the complexity of addressing multiple interacting learners, has led to the development of multi-agent RL.
-Multi-agent RL tackles the sequential decision-making problem of having multiple intelligent agents that operate in a shared stochastic environment, each of which targets to maximise its long-term reward through interacting with the environment and other agents.
-Multi-agent RL is built on the knowledge of both multi-agent systems (MAS) and RL.
-In the next section, we provide a brief overview of (single-agent) RL and the research developments in recent decades.
+The need for an adaptive decision-making framework, together with the complexity of addressing multiple interacting learners, has led to the development of multiagent RL (Fig.~\ref{fig:single_multi}), which will be discussed later~\ref{sec:intro_marl}.

-\subsection{A Short History of RL}
+\paragraph{A Short History of RL.}

 RL is a sub-field of machine learning, where agents learn how to behave optimally based on a trial-and-error procedure during their interaction with the environment.
-Unlike supervised learning, which takes labelled data as the input (for example, an image labelled with cats), RL is goal-oriented: it constructs a learning model that learns to achieve the optimal long-term goal by improvement through trial and error, with the learner having no labelled data to obtain knowledge from.
-The word ``reinforcement" refers to the learning mechanism since the actions that lead to satisfactory outcomes are reinforced in the learner's set of behaviours.
+Unlike supervised learning, which takes labeled data as the input (for example, an image labeled with cats), RL is goal-oriented: it constructs a learning model that learns to achieve the optimal long-term goal by improvement through trial and error, with the learner having no labeled data to obtain knowledge from.
+The word ``reinforcement'' refers to the learning mechanism since the actions that lead to satisfactory outcomes are reinforced in the learner's set of behaviours.